-What are VYNDAQEL and VYNDAMAX?
+What is VYNDAMAX?

-VYNDAQEL and VYNDAMAX are prescription medicines used to treat adults with cardiomyopathy of wild-type or hereditary transthyretin-mediated amyloidosis (ATTR-CM) to reduce death and hospitalization related to heart problems.
-It is not known if VYNDAQEL and VYNDAMAX are safe and effective in children.
+VYNDAMAX is a prescription medicine used to treat adults with the cardiomyopathy of wild-type or hereditary transthyretin-mediated amyloidosis (ATTR-CM) to reduce death and hospitalization related to heart problems.
+It is not known if VYNDAMAX is safe and effective in children.

-Before taking VYNDAQEL or VYNDAMAX, tell your healthcare provider about all your medical conditions, including if you:
+Before taking VYNDAMAX, tell your healthcare provider about all your medical conditions, including if you: